Chart Color Schemes

 East Maitland - Metford shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 18.0%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 12.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.8%) and certificates (30.2%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 41.0% of residents aged 15 and above holding them, including advanced diplomas (10.8%) and certificates (30.2%).

 Frequently Asked Questions - Education